Wuvist/lcpc/1st_progress.typ

 Expand & Income categories could be expanded/fine tuned, linkages could be built.

-PS: As an software engineer, I would also build a website/app to let consumer adjust abitary price factor to forecast the impact.
-Perhaps, it could serve as a tool to estimate new goverment policy's index?
+PS: As an software engineer, I would also build a website/app to let consumer adjust arbitrary price factor to forecast the impact.
+Perhaps, it could serve as a tool to estimate new government policy's index?
 (I suppose SG government should already have this kind of benchmark tool?
 Is it publicly available?)

 = My questions